-Early intervention services are a covered Drug Medi-Cal Organized Delivery System service for beneficiaries under the age of 21.
-Any beneficiary under the age of 21 who is screened and determined to be at risk of developing a substance use disorder may receive any service covered under the outpatient level of service as early intervention services.
-A substance use disorder diagnosis is not required for early intervention services for beneficiaries under the age of 21.
+Early intervention services are a covered Drug Medi-Cal Organized Delivery System service for beneficiaries under age 21.
+Any beneficiary under age 21 who is screened and determined to be at risk of developing a substance use disorder may receive any service covered under the outpatient level of service as early intervention services.
+A substance use disorder diagnosis is not required for early intervention services for beneficiaries under age 21.